5.6. Troubleshooting AVR programming issues

 - Your programmer’s ISP frequency must be less than a quarter of your target AVR’s clock frequency, but frequencies that are too low can result in timeouts.
 The default frequency of 114 kHz should work for most AVRs.
 Try setting the ISP frequency to 114 kHz using the programmer’s configuration utility, or by supplying the

 -B 5option to AVRDUDE.
-You can also set the frequency using the Device Programming dialog in Atmel Studio, in the “Interface settings” section.
-If you are programming in Atmel Studio with F5, go to the “Tool” section of your project’s properties and set the frequency to 115.2 kHz by dragging the slider.
+You can also set the frequency using the Device Programming dialog in Microchip Studio, in the “Interface settings” section.
+If you are programming in Microchip Studio with F5, go to the “Tool” section of your project’s properties and set the frequency to 115.2 kHz by dragging the slider.

 - If the red error LED is on solid after a programming attempt, then run the programmer’s configuration utility or run